Omarov3000/niga/libs/bin/src/synced.md

     type: 'delete'
     ids: string[]
   }

-  rejection?: NodeRejectionError
 }

 interface DbUpdateMutation {
   table: string
   type: 'update'
-  data: Record<string, any>
-  where: RawSql
+  data: Record<string, any> // we should assert that it always contains id column (no arbitrary updates). no increments or other "relative" updates.

   undo: {
     type: 'update'
     data: Record<string, any>[] // before updating fileds we need to read the original data and save it here (with ids) }

-  rejection?: NodeRejectionError
 }

 interface DbDeleteMutation {